 Not only do many people in our broader culture dismiss the ideal of quiet children as an oppressive tyranny to the child, they are compelled to do so because of their fundamental conviction that such a standard is utterly unreachable without gagging and beating their children.
 Most parents today, particularly secular ones, seem to believe that children are beyond earthly control, and must simply be tolerated until they eventually decide to be civil on their own.
 As behaviour modification is seen as essentially hopeless, all conduct which stops short of flagrantly bad or outright dangerous is permitted by the parents and suffered by onlookers.
-While parents in parish communities professing traditionalist sentiments are unlikely to take such a dim view of older standards, it seems that they have at least implicitly accepted some of secular society’s lowered standards.
+Even people who value western tradition sometimes unthinkingly accept modern society’s lower standards.

 When this helpless tolerance of childish behaviour eventually and predictably results in its escalation, the eventual censure is either made so gently that the child receives no impression that they ought to have stopped sooner, or, after happily going about their business undisturbed, the child suddenly finds themself being yelled at, which to them appears random and unpredictable.
 No one can moderate their behaviour to meet a standard that they cannot understand.

-The solution of course, which many an older parishioner could explain, is to give the children a far narrower ambit of operation than they are currently given.
+The solution of course, which many a grandparent could explain, is to give the children a far narrower ambit of operation than they are currently given.
 All unwanted behaviour beyond this narrow band must be consistently, firmly, but kindly admonished.
 Another pithy instruction from Quintilian to masters confirms this approach:

 ‘Let his austerity not be stern, nor his affability too easy, lest dislike arise from the one, or contempt from the other.
 Let him discourse frequently on what is honourable and good, for the oftener he admonishes, the more seldom he will have to chastise.’